Prgrmman/lean_rust/README.md

 I'm going to roughly organize this repo with a project per folder, and possibly some folders for libraries I make along the way.

 I will update this file as I figure out what I am doing

+I am using https://rust-unofficial.github.io/too-many-lists/ as a reference for the linked list section, but I want to branch out to other data structures as well.